hussner/namingconvention/nc_main.md

 #### 3.4.2 Subscriptions

-Unlike the general pattern, Subscriptions needs to to have different identificators in it's name that are described and shown in table below:
+Unlike the general pattern, Subscriptions needs to have different identification in it's name that is described and shown in the table below:

 _* general [conditions](#user-content-3.1-conditions%3A) are propagated to Subscriptions naming convention_